Is Direct Mail Marketing Dead?

 Communicating with current and potential clients is one of the most important aspects of any business.
 Unfortunately, many promotional pieces such as company newsletters and online ads are not effective in capturing consumer’s attention.
 Many of these pieces end up in spam filters or are just overlooked.
 Today’s marketplace is becoming more and more crowded with ads and promotional messages that are competing for our attention.

-Direct mail has a stronger ability to cut through the clutter compared to other forms of digital media.
+Direct mail marketing has a stronger ability to cut through the clutter compared to other forms of digital media.
 Almost 80% of consumers open direct mail (Taylor, 2016).
 This is a significant difference compared to an average open rate of 15-25% for traditional marketing emails (mailjet, 2017).
 Once a direct mail piece is in the hands of your current or potential client, it’s harder to ignore than a banner ad on your website or an email blast.
 A high open rate for direct mail gives you the opportunity to grab a customer’s attention and make a strong statement about your company.

 Creative & Flexible

 Standing out from the crowd is never easy.
 Delivering a strong message about your product or service can be difficult with the amount advertisements and promotions circulating the internet.
 A major benefit of direct mail is creativity and flexibility.
 Have you ever felt the print texture of an email?
 Have you ever experienced the joy of unwrapping a banner ad like a package?
-Direct mail offers so much more creative freedom and flexibility compared to digital media.
+Direct mail marketing offers so much more creative freedom and flexibility compared to digital media.

 Everything from packaging, shape, size, texture, and format can be customized with direct mail.
 It allows you to put your personal touch on the piece.
-Direct mail gives you the opportunity to deliver something that will excite your customers and draw their attention in a way no other medium can.
+Direct mail marketing gives you the opportunity to deliver something that will excite your customers and draw their attention in a way no other medium can.

 Professionals across multiple industries agree that direct mail is on a downward trend (Abbott, 2017).
 Businesses today have simply decided to integrate more and more of their promotional efforts online.
 This downward trend has reduced the amount of direct mail and has also created an opportunity.
 Fewer companies sending direct mail means less companies competing for space in customer’s mailboxes.
 This gives you the opportunity to send something creative that may not have reached your customers before.
 It’s a somewhat unexpected way to get your message out to customers that may not be receptive to other channels.